maxensas/xiletrade/README.md

 This program is free, closed-source not GNU GPL for now and still in development.

 ### How to bring the project to life
-> #### IF YOU LIKE the program or/and want more features, you can help the project by donating using [PayPal](https://www.paypal.com/donate/?token=9zX_z7wnneHW8GsUxn-T3fUiqqPeFHfRCD9dAS8O21_n4CR6sXyJN4XmyjWwroo2cBZM2G) or becoming a new patron on [Patreon](https://www.patreon.com/xiletrade/), links can be found on tool itself.
+> #### IF YOU LIKE the program or/and want more features :
+> #### You can help the project by donating using [PayPal](https://www.paypal.com/donate/?token=9zX_z7wnneHW8GsUxn-T3fUiqqPeFHfRCD9dAS8O21_n4CR6sXyJN4XmyjWwroo2cBZM2G) or becoming a new patron on [Patreon](https://www.patreon.com/xiletrade/), links can be found on tool itself.
-> #### CONTRIBUTORS with software knowledge for bug and features reports are also welcome, this program is developed in self-taught.
-Tickets system will be used.
+> #### CONTRIBUTORS with software knowledge for bug and features reports are also welcome.
+> #### This program is developed in self-taught.
+Tickets system will be used soon.

-### Special words
+### Special words about the game we like
 > #### Path of Exile is a highly complex and deep game that want to be accessible for all.
-Xiletrade will try to follow this pattern in development process and avoid all kind of abuse as long as GGG keep their politics about in-game trade mechanics.
+> #### Xiletrade will try to follow this pattern in development process and avoid all kind of abuse as long as GGG keep their politics about in-game trade mechanics.
 A full revamped can always be expected with the arrival of PoE 2, we never know.

 ### Personal contact
-You can contact me by mail (donation button redirection in app.)
+You can contact me by mail [xiletrade@gmail.com](xiletrade@gmail.com)
 Or when i can stream on [my twitch channel](https://www.twitch.tv/maxensas/)